-For anyone currently with a Drupal 7 website, the recommendation from both ourselves and the Drupal community as a whole is to aim to move to Drupal 8 or Drupal 9 before the EOL date in late 2022.
-Despite the date being extended by a year to 2022 due to COVID-19, we know that for some, that's perhaps a lot easier said than done for many organisations who will need to find budget, time and resources to complete the project.
+For anyone currently with a Drupal 7 website, the recommendation from both ourselves and the Drupal community as a whole is to aim to move to Drupal 9 before the EOL date in late 2022.
+Despite the date being extended by a year to 2022 due to COVID-19, we know that for some, a move to Drupal 9 is perhaps a lot easier said than done for many organisations who will need to find budget, time and resources to complete the project.

-Here we look at some of the most commonly asked questions so far about Drupal 7 reaching its End of Life, including what's involved in moving to Drupal 8 or 9 and also what it's likely to mean to those still on Drupal 7 when it reaches EOL.
+Here we look at some of the most commonly asked questions so far about Drupal 7 reaching its End of Life, including what's involved in moving to Drupal 9 and also what it's likely to mean to those still on Drupal 7 when it reaches EOL.

 The good news is that anyone still using Drupal 7 when it reaches End of Life will not see any immediate difference, from the front-end perspective at least.
 Crucially, neither will your site visitors/users.
 Your website won’t suddenly stop working or become an immediate security risk once the EOL date is reached.